 Another option is, and this might work great if you are unable to leave your home, and that is to find an online Bible Study community.
 Facebook is full of them.
 You may notice when you are scrolling through your newsfeed, that there are some suggested groups in the panel on

-Or, you can join my group which is called Deeper in God Bible Studies.
-Our main focus is two-fold: we write our whole books of the Bible together in challenges and then we study together.
+Or, you can join my private network which is called DIG Bible Study Community Our main focus is two-fold: we write our whole books of the Bible together in challenges and then we study together.

 At the time of this writing, we just started a 10-Day Writing Challenge to write out the whole book of Galatians.
 When you join, you can participate in whatever the current Writing Challenge is or the current Bible Study.